Queer families and postnatal depression

 Resources to support transgender and non-binary parents

-Because queer, gender-diverse or trans people can be more prone to having mental health issues, either from their gender identity journey, or a history of being mistreated or disrespected, the journey into new parenting can exacerbate already existing mental health issues.
-This can happen regardless of whether someone is hapū or is the birthing partner, because parenthood is an additional significant life change, and it is important everybody receives gender inclusive appropriate perinatal healthcare.
+Because queer, gender-diverse or trans people can be more prone to having mental health issues, resulting from the stress effects of being mistreated, disrespected and invisibilised, the journey into new parenting can exacerbate already existing mental health issues.
+This can happen regardless of whether someone is hapū or is the birthing partner, because parenthood is an additional significant life change, and it is important everybody receives rainbow inclusive and safe perinatal healthcare.

 *LGBTQIA+: Lesbian, Gay, Bisexual, Transgender, Intersex, Queer and/or Questioning, Asexual and/or Ally

 To read more, go to our page: Supporting Rainbow Community Families